isengu/8-bit-CPU/README.md

 | JZ addr | 2 | Jump to the given address if the zero flag is 1 |
 | JC addr | 2 | Jump to the given address if the carry flag is 1 |

+## Writing and Running Assembly Code

+There are some programs that you can try in the `/assembly` folder which are already compiled and their binary files are in the `/memory/ram` folder.
+You can try these programs by right clicking to the RAM module and selecting `load content` in logisim.
+This will load the RAM with the selected file content.
+Then you can start clock to run the program.

+If you'd like to write your own programs and run those, you can do so by compiling the assembly code with the `/script/assembler.py` and then loading the compiled file to the RAM.

+Usage example: `python script/assembler.py assembly/fibonacci.asm`

 ## Control Unit

-Microcode-programmed control unit will be used as it is easier to develop and implement.
+Microprogrammed control unit is used as it is easier to develop and implement.

 ### Control Unit Inputs